skepee/Photo-Slider/README.md

 * **Basic Panels**: a step by step building of horizontally panels, with the use of "+" button to create panels horizontally on the right, and "-" button to remove the current panel.

-* **Photo Slider a**: is the application of basic panels to create a photo panels.
+* **Photo Slider a**: use of basic panels to create a photo panels.

-* **Photo Slider b**: is another  application of basic panels to create a photo panels, but without the toolbar on the top.
+* **Photo Slider b**: another use of basic panels to create a photo panels without toolbar on the top.

 ---